 - Johnson & Johnson - 18 and older

-Minors (ages 5-17) must be accompanied by their Parent/Legal Guardian, provide picture ID and proof of age.
+Minors (ages 6 months to 17) must be accompanied by their Parent/Legal Guardian, provide picture ID and proof of age.
 See FAQs about COVID-19 vaccines for tweens and teens from the American Academy of Pediatrics and CHOC Children’s Hospital ENGLISH and SPANISH.

 Required documents at time of appointment: